hovey/rustschool/quadtree/.gemini/PLAN.md

 This plan tracks the development of the Rust Quadtree library.

+## Note on Collaboration

+I will make the code updates manually.
+Please provide your sugestions, and I will apply them.

 ## Context

 Use any useful literature and scholarly documents on quadtree definitions, formulation, and implementation, including the following: